arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/Examples.md

 - **Replication Factor**: the higher the _replication factor_, the more time the restore will take.
 To speed up the restore you can restore using a _replication factor_ of 1 and then increase it again after the restore.
-This will reduce number of network hops needed during the restore.
+This will reduce the number of network hops needed during the restore.
 - **Restore Parallelization**: if the collections are not restored in parallel, the restore speed is highly affected.
 Parallel restore can